 There are many studies and models about what creativity is, the role of inspiration plays in creating new things, and precisely how it happens in your brain.
 A 2003 study states that:

+The reference for the quote is at the end of the post.
 There’s a lot more to this, but basically, you get the inspiration but then you have to do something with it, in other words, the perspiration part, ha-ha.
 Otherwise you just sit there and admire the thought and nothing comes of it.

 The point is, that if you let yourself relax, forget about conventions and restrictions and other people’s expectations, the things in the Mr. Potato Head Bin in your mind will emerge, and you will create something that is uniquely yours and that expresses what you want to say.
 Afterwards, you get to spend weeks and months fixing it all up and torturing yourself about the quality of your product.
 (I’m just slightly joking.)